 12. If you are more adventurous, you could try Tik Tok or Instagram reels and starting your own Facebook group is a great way to build a community of like-minded people.

 People who hide in the background are not going to be visible, it’s like trying to get fit by buying trainers, then keeping them in the box!!

-I will confess that I am generally socially nervous, yet I’ve done Facebook Lives and Zoom networking sessions.
+I will confess that I am generally socially nervous, yet I’ve done Facebook Lives, Zoom networking sessions and even delivered a workshop at an online summit!
 I believe strongly in the value that my role as The Parenting Copywriter brings to other people, in terms of boosting their confidence and their sales, so I want to get it out there.
 If that means stepping out of my comfort zone then I’ll do it.